barton-willis/ortho/README.md

 ($load "<full path to ortho.lisp>")
 ```
 The last line will load the package.

+Possibly, only the `load` statement is needed to install the new package, but to be sure that old package is never loaded, it's safer to remove the old autoload data as shown above.

 ## Basic usage